Exceptional dynamics of interacting spin liquids

 Quantum spin liquids are low temperature phases of matter in which quantum fluctuations prevent the establishment of long-range magnetic order.
 Besides the absence of local order, a more distinct characteristic is the presence of exotic fractionalized spin excitations (spinons) and emergent gauge fields~\cite{anderson1987resonating, balents2010spin, savary2016quantum, Knolle2019} due to long-range entanglement in the system.
 This suggests possible applications ranging from quantum simulation to spintronics~\cite{yang2021probing}.

 Much recent work has focused on realizing new types of spin liquids and understanding their implications in dynamics and experiments through mean-field approaches.
 Interactions and disorder are prominent in many experimental settings, however, and can affect the dynamics and thermodynamics~\cite{sibille2017coulomb, kimchi2018valence, han2016correlated, cao2016low, zhu2017disorder, li2017crystalline, pasco2018single, lee2009low, mross2010controlled, lee2005u, morampudi2017statistics, morampudi2020spectroscopy, pace2021emergent}.
 A common expectation is that such effects either renormalize the properties of quasiparticles (and give them finite lifetimes), or open a gap if they violate certain symmetries.
 Here, we explore an intriguing alternative route where interactions and disorder can generically lead to qualitatively new phenomena, through distinct non-Hermitian effects that depend on the symmetries of the interactions \cite{RevModPhys.93.015005,PhysRevX.8.031079,PhysRevLett.121.026403,PhysRevLett.125.227204,PhysRevB.99.201107,PhysRevB.100.245205,PhysRevB.99.165145,yoshida2020exceptional,PhysRevB.104.035413,PhysRevB.104.L121109,PhysRevB.101.085122}.
-We will illustrate this general principle in the context of the Kitaev honeycomb model, which has received much attention recently in view of potential experimental realizations~\cite{jackeli2009mott, takagi2019concept, banerjee2017neutron, kitagawa2018spin, kasahara2018majorana, vinkler2018approximately, ye2018quantization, rau2016spin, gohlke2018quantum, hermanns2018}.
+These non-Hermitian components can induce a unique level attraction in contrast with usual band degeneracies of Hermitian perturbations We will illustrate this general principle in the context of the Kitaev honeycomb model, which has received much attention recently in view of potential experimental realizations~\cite{jackeli2009mott, takagi2019concept, banerjee2017neutron, kitagawa2018spin, kasahara2018majorana, vinkler2018approximately, ye2018quantization, rau2016spin, gohlke2018quantum, hermanns2018}, whereas our symmetry analysis may apply to a variety of models.
 The presence of disorder and phonons can lead to appearance of so-called exceptional rings and exceptional points which possess an unusual square-root dispersion \cite{Berry2004,PhysRevLett.126.077201}.
-This results in unusual features in experimental observables including asymmetric Fermi arcs.
+This results in unusual features in experimental observables including asymmetric Fermi arcs, which cannot be achieved generically in Hermitian settings.
+The resulting generic phenomena also illustrate that spin liquids can be stable to a wider variety of perturbations and are less fragile and richer than typically assumed.

 \paragraph*{Effective non-Hermitian description}

 Elucidating the subtle signatures of a spin liquid in experiments requires an understanding of dynamical observables such as the spectral function and dynamic structure factor.
 Linear response connects these observables to tangible measurements such as scattering cross-sections.
 Calculating these observables in interacting systems is not easy, although they have been quantified in some crucial cases such as an interacting electron gas (Fermi liquid theory).